zakilive/iot-cloud-riot/bonus_small_application/temperity/README.md

 # temperity
-temperity is a application to check temperature and humidity with dht sensors
+temperity is a RIOT application to check temperature and humidity with dht sensors

 #install
 download whole temperity folder and put inside the tests directory of riot-os